What is a Time & Materials contract? #

 - Invoicing can be done quickly

 - Cost can significantly exceed the original estimate

 - Lower control of job profitability

 - No incentive to finish the project early

-- No incentive to keep costs under a strict budget
+- No incentive to keep actual costs under a strict budget

 Time & Materials in Knowify #

-Knowify offers comprehensive Time & Materials contract management, and can help to automate monthly billing by automatically pulling labor time and materials purchased into the invoice at their specified rates and markups.
+Knowify offers comprehensive Time & Materials contract management, and can help to automate monthly billing by automatically pulling labor rates and labor hours, and materials purchased into the invoice at their specified rates and markups.
 If you do a lot of Time & Materials work, Knowify can save you hours of time on your billing each and every month.